 Readers workshops, writers workshops, and daily personalized learning centers in math and science also play a role in the elementary experience.
 In addition, teachers employ an activity called student voice-and-choice, in which students are encouraged to ask questions to advance learning beyond the material covered in the classroom.
 For example, a classroom lecture may discuss the origins of World War II, but voice-and-choice gives student an opportunity express what's on their mind and deepen their understanding of key ideas and facts.

-Granger Christian School operates one class for each grade level, with two classes in kindergarten and fifth grade.
+Granger Christian School operates one class for each grade level.
 The average class size is approximately 20 students.
 Elementary students also take part in fine arts and music courses, which culminate each semester with a drama/musical presentation.